LINBIT VSAN User Guide

 -

-Because VSAN makes use of DRBD’s quorum mechanism, a VSAN cluster needs to consist of at least three member nodes.
+Because VSAN makes use of the DRBD quorum mechanism, a VSAN cluster needs to consist of at least three member nodes.

-The usual limitations and caveats of systems using quorum apply — for example, an odd number of nodes is greatly preferred over an even one.
-Please refer to the “Quorum” section of the DRBD9 User’s Guide for more information.
+The usual limitations and caveats of systems using quorum apply, for example, an odd number of nodes is greatly preferred over an even one.
+Refer to the “Quorum” section in the DRBD 9 User Guide for more information.

-Take the following steps to set up your LINBIT VSAN cluster:
+Take the following steps to install your LINBIT VSAN cluster:

 -